jwd83/spinup/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Package Notes

+### Gunicorn Worker

+Hookup your WSGI Python Apps and prepare them for webs server of choice.
+Web server not included (unless you count Gunicorn).

+### NGINX Web Server

+Ready to cluster Gunicorn workers?
+This is still W.I.P.
+I have a config file where I left off included in this repo.
+See: nginxpy.conf

+### CHC : HHVM + CouchDB +  Composer.
+Want the bleeding edge?
+It doesn't get easier than this.
+Package Management, Facebook's HHVM JiT & one of the simplest NoSQL Databases with point and click replication.

 ## ToDo